vvvm23/vvvm23.github.io/content/about/index.md

 Greetings, my name is Alex!
 I work with AI (primarily deep generative modeling and unsupervised representation learning), tinker with Linux, and explore anything else I fancy.
+I am currently an AI Engineer at [Graphcore](https://graphcore.ai).
 In a past life I was a master's student at Durham University, studying computer science and teaching introductory Python.

 Outside of the computer-sphere, I enjoy productively procrastinating by playing piano and flute.
 I also have an interest in (slowly) learning languages